Elleined/stream-api-notes/README.md

 # What is stream() method do?
 - Stream<E> stream() method is called to use Stream API
-- Stream<E> stream() serves as entry point to Stream API for us to use its functionalities
+- Stream<E> stream() serves as entry point for us to access Stream API methods

 ### Stream API methods
 #### filter